 Like its predecessors, the rise of One Health cannot be explained solely by advocacy, internal scientific logic, or as the natural and inevitable outcome of long-standing efforts to bring humans, animals and the environment closer together.
 A product of 21st-century concerns, it forms part of a wider cluster of research and policy agendas, including 'food security', 'biosecurity', 'global health' and 'translational medicine', which also aim to break down barriers between disciplines.
-Rather than competing for resources or legitimacy, arguments for these agendas tend to be mutually reinforcing.
-Jointly, they could be described as part of a collective response to a (re)emerging set of highly complex concerns which extend across traditional disciplinary boundaries - over environmental damage, scarce resources, food availability and disease/health (Rushton, 2011; Cassidy, 2014).
-This is the arena in which the future of One Health will be forged.
-However, in looking ahead, we must also remember to look back, in order to understand how today's rapidly changing situation has been shaped by its past.
+Intriguingly, each of these addresses issues relevant to, or even overlapping with One Health, but is oriented towards a different group of disciplines (e.g. 'food security' tends to appear in the environmental and agricultural sciences.)
+Rather than competing for resources or legitimacy, these agendas may instead be mutually reinforcing.
+Jointly, they could be described as part of a collective response to a (re)emerging set of highly complex concerns which extend across traditional disciplinary boundaries over environmental damage, climate change and scarce resources, food availability and disease/ health (Bardosh, 2016; Cairns and Krzywoszynska, 2016; Cassidy, 2016; Felt et al., 2016; Harrison et al., 2019; Senanayake and King, 2019) and finally, how animals contribute to shape modern medicine (Cassidy et al., 2017; Woods et al., 2018; Kirk et al., 2019; Koch, 2019; Schoefert, 2019).
+This is the arena in which the future of One Health will be forged, but in looking ahead, we should not forget its multiple historical precedents, and their influence on the present.